Equipment Requirements + Recommendations for MIGLAXers!

 Professional Girls’ Head Stringing Options

-With the first two options below, you have the option of buying heads custom strung OR sending in your current head to be re-strung by them.
+Peter is one of the best in the industry!
+His turn around time is fast and he comes highly recommended.
+With Stylin’ Strings, you have the option of buying heads custom strung OR sending in your current head to be re-strung by them.
 Lax.com only offers new heads with custom string jobs.

 With any headgear or protective equipment, it is very important that you ensure a solid fit!
 It does not benefit any young player to have a pair of goggles bouncing around their face or falling off their head while playing.
 We recommend trying a couple of options before settling on the best fit.
 While all straps are adjustable (and stretchy) you want to ensure that the ‘cage’ over the eyes fits your player’s facial frame well.
 You know that you have a good fit if the frame of the cage makes solid contact all the way around the forehead/temples/upper cheek area.
 No gaps!